artemave/node-test-runners-performance-comparison/readme.md

 - a blank test that does nothing (used for 1 and 2)
 - a test file with some async and CPU load (used for 3)

 A set of test files is generated for each test runner and each test type.
-To generate a set, I take every `.js` file in `./node_modules/sails/lib` ([Sails](https://sailsjs.com/) is just a project with lots of files).
-To be more realistic, every test file imports its `lib` counterpart.
+To generate a set, for every `.js` file in `./node_modules/sails/lib` ([Sails](https://sailsjs.com/) is just a project with lots of files), a corresponding "test" file is generated.
+In order to simulate "import" load, every test file imports its `lib` counterpart.

 Scenarios 1 and 2 contain a "baseline" column, which is just bare node running the same payload.